magpie-ea/magpie-v3-docs/docs/01_designing_experiments/06_progress_bars.md

 # Progress bars

-\_babe provides the option to include progress bars in selected views.
-For example, when you have defined views for variables `practice` and `main`, you can include progress bars for these views by specifying this information during the creation of the \_babe object, like so:
+\_magpie provides the option to include progress bars in selected views.
+For example, when you have defined views for variables `practice` and `main`, you can include progress bars for these views by specifying this information during the creation of the \_magpie object, like so:

 ```
 $("document").ready(function() {
-    babeInit({
+    magpieInit({
         ...
         progress_bar: {
             in: [